alabou/bcp-006-03/docs/NMOS With H.265.md

 ##### SDP format-specific parameters

-This section applies to a Sender with RTP transport directly associated with an H.265 Flow through the Sender's `flow_id` attribute.

-Informative note: When an H.265 Flow is not directly associated with a Sender but with another Flow through the Flow's parents attribute, it does not have to provide format-specific attributes in the form of an SDP transport file.
-A Sender has such requirement only for the Flow directly associated with it.

 The SDP file at the `manifest_href` MUST comply with the requirements of RFC 7798 in the [Usage in Declarative Session Descriptions](https://www.rfc-editor.org/rfc/rfc7798.html#section-7.2.3) mode of operation.
-The SDP Offer/Answer Model described in RFC 7798 is not supported.
-The `fmtp` source attribute as specified in Section 6.3 of [RFC 5576][RFC-5576] is not supported.
+The SDP Offer/Answer Model described in Section 7.2.2 of RFC 7798 is not supported.
+The `fmtp` source attribute as specified in Section 6.3 of [RFC 5576][RFC-5576] is not supported, i.e. use-level-src-parameter-sets parameter is not present or equal 0.
 The `tx-mode` parameter of the SDP transport file MUST always be set to SRST (Single RTP Stream Transport).

 Additionally, the SDP transport file needs to convey, so far as the defined format-specific parameters allow, the same information about the stream as conveyed by the Source, Flow and Sender attributes defined by this specification and IS-04, unless such information is conveyed through in-band parameter sets.